mar-muel/local-geocode/README.md

 ```
 The resulting pickle files are about ~50MB in size.

-5) Now we should be all set!
-We can test it via CLI:
+5) Now we should be all set! :raised_hands: We can test it via CLI:
 ```
 python main.py decode -i 'I live both in New York and in New Delhi.'
 ```